ml4ai/grasen-data/README.md

 Home for _data_ related to the GraSEN project.

-Source code and scripts should be placed in the [GraSEN Code Repository](https://github.com/ml4ai/grasen)
+Source code and scripts related to the GraSEN project should be placed in the
+[GraSEN Code Repository](https://github.com/ml4ai/grasen)